roadrunner-server/roadrunner-docs/beep-beep/reload.md

 # Auto-Reloading
 RoadRunner is able to automatically detect PHP file changes and reload connected services.
-Such approach allows you to develop, application without the `maxJobs: 1` or manual server reset.
+Such approach allows you to develop
+application without the `maxJobs: 1` or manual server reset.

 ## Configuration